 Major Parts of Wind Turbine

 Tower of Wind TurbineTower is very crucial part of wind turbine that supports all the other parts.
 It not only supports the turbine but raises the turbine to sufficient height so that its blades tips would be at safe height during rotation.
-Not only that, the height of the tower is so maintained that it can get sufficiently strong wind.
+Not only that, we have to maintain the height of the tower, so that it can get sufficiently strong wind.
 The height of tower ultimately depends on the power capacity of wind turbines.
-The tower of the turbines in commercial wind power plants usually ranges from 40 meter to 100 meter.
+The tower of the turbines in commercial wind power plants usually ranges from 40 meters to 100 meters.
 These towers may be either tubular steel towers, lattice towers, or concrete towers.
-The tubular steel tower are used for very large wind turbine.
-These are normally manufactured in section of 30 to 40 meter length.
+We use tubular steel tower for a large wind turbine.
+These are normally manufactured in section of 30 to 40 meters length.

 Each section has flanges with holes.
-Such sections are fitted together by nut bolts at site to form a complete tower.
-The complete tower is slight conical shape shape to provide better mechanical stability.
-Lattice tower is assembled by different members of steel or GI angles or tubes.
-The all typical members are bolted or welded together to form a complete tower of desire height.
-The cost of these towers are much less than that of steel tubular tower but aesthetic look is not as good as steel tubular tower.
-Although, transportation, assembling and maintenance are quite easy but still use of lattice tower is avoided in modern wind turbine plant due to its aesthetic look.
-There are another type of tower used for small wind turbine and this is guyed pole tower.
-This is a single vertical pole supported by guy wired from different sides.
+Such sections are fitted together by nut bolts at the site to form a complete tower.
+The complete tower is slight conical shape to provide better mechanical stability.
+We assemble a lattice tower by different members of steel or GI angles or tubes.
+All members are bolted or welded together to form a complete tower of desired height.
+The cost of these towers are much less than that of steel tubular tower, but it aesthetically looks not as good as steel tubular tower.
+Although, transportation, assembling, and maintenance are quite easy but still use of lattice tower is avoided in modern wind turbine plant due to its aesthetic look.
+There is another type of tower used for small wind turbines, and this is guyed pole tower.
+Guyed pole tower is a single vertical pole supported by guy wired from different sides.
 Because of numbers of guy wires, it is difficult to access the footing area of the tower.
-Because of that this type of tower in the agricultural field.
+Because of that, we avoid this type of tower in the agricultural field.

-Nacelle of Wind TurbineNacelle is a big box or kiosk that sits on the tower and houses all the components of a wind turbine.
+Nacelle of Wind TurbineThe nacelle is a big box or kiosk that sits on the tower and houses all the components of a wind turbine.
 It houses electrical generator, power converter, gearbox, turbine controller, cables, yaw drive.

-Rotor Blades of Wind TurbineBlades are the main mechanical parts of wind turbine.
+Rotor Blades of Wind TurbineBlades are the main mechanical parts of a wind turbine.
 The blades convert wind energy into usable mechanical energy.
 When the wind strikes on the blades, the blades rotate.
 This rotation transfers its mechanical energy to the shaft.
-Blades are shaped like airplane wings.
-The wind turbine blades can be 40 metres to 90 metres long.
-The blades should be mechanically strong enough to withstand strong wind even during storm.
-At the same time the wind turbine blades should be made as light as possible to facilitate smooth rotation of the blades.
-For that the blades are made of fiberglass and carbon fiber layers on synthetic reinforce.
+We design the blades like airplane wings.
+The wind turbine blades can be 40 metres to 90 meters long.
+The blades should be mechanically strong enough to withstand strong wind even during the storm.
+At the same time, the wind turbine blades should be made as light as possible to facilitate smooth rotation of the blades.
+For that, we make the blades with fiberglass and carbon fiber layers on synthetic reinforce.

-GeneratorGenerator is an electrical device that converts mechanical energy received from shaft into electrical energy.
-Normally, induction generators are used in modern wind turbines.
+GeneratorThe generator is an electrical device that converts mechanical energy received from the shaft into electrical energy.
+Normally, we use induction generators in modern wind turbines.
 Previously, synchronous generators were popular for this purpose.
 Permanent Magnet DC generator also used in some wind turbines.
 The speed of the shaft can be made high by using gearbox assembly, but we can not make the shaft speed constant.
 There may be a fluctuation in shaft speed since it depends on wind speed.
-So, speed of the rotor of generator also varies.
+So, speed of the rotor also varies.
 This variation affects the frequency, voltage of the generated electric power.
 To, overcome these issues, we normally use induction generator for the purpose.